 - Seek peer review (through your colleagues or through the Office of Research and Innovation)

 Grant Development Workshops

-The UNBC Office of Research and Innovation is offering a series of Grant Development Workshops again this summer.
-The sessions will be hosted by Dr. Dawn McArthur.
-All sessions will be held virtually.
+The UNBC Office of Research and Innovation offers annual Grant Development Workshops.
+The sessions are hosted by Dr. Dawn McArthur.
 UNBC Faculty, Research Staff, Postdocs and Graduate Students, Northern Health Researchers, and BC Cancer Agency Researchers are welcome to participate.
 The workshops are free, but registration is required.
-Please register via the links provided below.
-Please note that the registration links are unique to each session.
+Please stay tuned for information about upcoming sessions, to be offered in Summer 2022.

 About the Speaker

 Dr Dawn McArthur is a scientist who has held senior research development positions since 1999, first at SFU and since 2003 at the Children’s & Women’s Health Centre of BC, where there are two UBC research institutes [BC Children's Hospital Research Institute (BCCHR) and Women’s Health Research Institute (WHRI)].
 Dr McArthur was recruited to the Children’s & Women’s campus to establish and lead the Research & Technology Development Office (RTDO), where she has a system-wide mandate to enhance research excellence, capacity, and competitiveness of the campus’s multidisciplinary research community.
 The RTDO is a small unit of highly trained specialists and has an exceptional record for success, helping to bring in nearly $500 million in external funding.
 Dr McArthur works with researchers from all fields, from arts/design to zoology.
 She gives workshops and webinars in Canada and abroad on various topics related to grants and research development.